spiral/docs/installation.md

 Initial application installation will automatically configure framework and enviroment to ensure that all nesessary directories have the correct permissions and are available for application, also it will perform translator indexation and view compilation (you can register you own commands in configure sequence, see [**Console Dispatcher**](/console/commands.md)).

-You can configure your application at any moment, by simply executing:
+You can also configure your application at any moment, by simply executing:

 ```
 ./spiral configure